 Skip to main content

-In April 2025, MIMP was awarded competitive funding from the NIHR North West RRDN to launch the Greater Manchester Inclusive Research Network, in partnership with the NIHR School for Primary Care Research at the University of Manchester.
+Manchester Integrative Medical Practice is an award-winning research-active practice.
+We have been offering opportunities for our patients to get involved in cutting-edge research since 2017.
+In April 2025, in recognition of our commitment to involve patients who are traditionally ‘under-represented’ in research, MIMP was awarded competitive funding from the NIHR Research Delivery Network to launch the Greater Manchester Inclusive Research Network (GM IRN), in partnership with the NIHR School for Primary Care Research at the University of Manchester and the NIHR Applied Research Collaboration (ARC)-GM.

 Why has the GM IRN been set up?